tplatt92/spaceTourism/README.md

 ### What we learned

-- Expanded knowledge of media queries and responsive design
+- Expanded knowledge of media queries and responsive design.
-- Responsive navigation menus across multiple display formats
+- Responsive navigation menus across multiple display formats.
-- Use of custom CSS elements
+- Use of custom CSS elements.
-- Semantic HTML elements and aria labels
+- Semantic HTML elements and aria labels.
-- Use of different responsive scroll animations
+- Use of different responsive scroll animations.
-- The importance of prior planning when approaching structuring larger projects
+- The importance of prior planning when approaching structuring larger projects.

 ### Continued development